bmolnar91/workbook/module_advanced_enterprise_general.md

 Other benefits:

-- Better understanding of what you're going to write: When you write the test cases first, you think more critically about the corner cases.
+- Better understanding of what you're going to write: When you write the test cases first, you think more critically about the _corner cases_.
 It's then easier to address them when you write the code and ensure that they're accurate.
 - Enforces the policy of writing tests a little better
 - Speeds up development in many cases